 Online Health Information: Can You Trust It?

-There are thousands of health-related websites on the Internet.
-Some of the information on these websites is reliable.
+There are thousands of medical websites.
+Some provide reliable health information.
+Some do not.
+Some of the medical news is current.
 Some of it is not.
-Some of the information is current.
-Some of it is not.
-Choosing which website to trust is worth thinking about.
+Choosing which websites to trust is an important part of using the Internet.

-As a rule, health websites sponsored by Federal government agencies are good sources of health information.
+As a rule, health websites sponsored by Federal Government agencies are good sources of information.
 You can reach all Federal websites by visiting www.usa.gov.
 Large professional organizations and well-known medical schools may also be good sources of health information.

 As you search online, you are likely to find websites for many health agencies and organizations that are not well-known.
 By answering the following questions you should be able to find more information about these websites.
-A lot of these details can be found under the heading, "About Us" or "Contact Us."
+A lot of these details might be found under the heading “About Us.”

-Websites cost money—is the funding source readily apparent?
-Sometimes the website address itself may help—for example:
+Websites cost money.
+Is the source of funding (sponsor) clear?
+Sometimes the website address is helpful.
+For example:

-- .org identifies professional organizations (e.g., scientific or research societies, advocacy groups)
+- .org usually identifies nonprofit organizations (such as professional groups; scientific, medical, or research societies; advocacy groups)

-- .com identifies commercial websites (e.g., businesses, pharmaceutical companies, sometimes hospitals)
+- .com identifies commercial websites (such as businesses, pharmaceutical companies, and sometimes hospitals)

-Is it obvious how you can reach the sponsor?
+Is it clear how you can reach the sponsor?

 Who wrote the information?

 Who reviews the information?
-Does the website have an editorial board?
+Does the website have editors?

-Click on the “About Us” page to see if there is an editorial board that checks the information before putting it online.
-Find out if the editorial board members are experts in the subject you are researching.
-For example, an advisory board made up of attorneys and accountants is not medically authoritative.
-Some websites have a section called, "About Our Writers" instead of an editorial policy.
-Dependable websites will tell you where the health information came from and how it has been reviewed.
+Read the “About Us” page to see if experts check the information before putting it online.
+Find out if the list includes actual experts in the field.
+Dependable websites tell you where the health information came from and how it has been reviewed.

 When was the information written?

-Use your common sense and good judgment when evaluating health information online.
-There are websites on nearly every conceivable health topic and no rules overseeing the quality of the information.
-Take a deep breath and think a bit before acting on any health information you find on the web.
-Don’t count on any one website.
-If possible, check with several sources to confirm the accuracy of your results.
-And remember to talk with your doctor about what you learn online before making any changes in your health care.
+Use common sense and good judgment when looking at health information online.
+There are websites on nearly every health topic, and many have no rules overseeing the quality of the information provided.
+Take a deep breath and think a bit before acting on any health information you find online.
+Don’t count on any one website and check your sources.
+And, remember to talk with your doctor about what you learn online before making any changes in your health care.

 National Institute on Aging